Dental Crowns (Caps)

-A crown (or tooth cap) is a covering that encases the entire tooth surface restoring it to its optimal shape and size.
+Dental crowns (or tooth caps) are a covering that encases the entire tooth surface restoring it to its optimal shape and size.
 A crown protects a tooth that would otherwise be at risk for fracture.
 By covering the tooth, a crown improves the tooth’s shape, size, and function.
 It’s important to brush your teeth in general but especially when you have a crown to help improve the tooth’s strength so it does not result in a cavity.

 Although there are several types of dental crowns, porcelain is the most popular, because it resembles your natural teeth.
 They are highly durable and will last many years, but like most dental restorations, they may eventually need to be replaced.
-Porcelain crowns are made to match the shape, size, and color or your teeth giving you a natural, long-lasting, beautiful smile.
+Porcelain crowns match the shape, size, and color of your teeth giving you a natural, long-lasting, beautiful smile.

 - Broken or fractured teeth